amandabrastad/2022ws_do_ab/coursework.md

 ---
 ## Recap

-1. Why are Ambidextrous organizations interesting
+1. Why are Ambidextrous organizations interesting?
 2. What is organizational ambidexterity?
 3. How do ambidextrous organizations work?